SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Approach

 \textbf{Phase 3: Re-Ranking with Learning-to-Rank}.
 After preparing features, we apply learning-to-rank with the LightGBM library~\cite{ke2017lightgbm} to learn how to combine these features.
 More specifically, we use the LambdaRank algorithm~\cite{burges2010ranknet}.
 We further perform hyperparameter tuning using the FLAML library~\cite{wang2021flaml} to automatically optimize hyperparameters such as learning rate, number of leaves, and minimum data per leaf of the LambdaRank model.
 The model was trained to optimize evaluation metrics including NDCG, recall, and Mean Reciprocal Rank (MRR) at retrieval positions 10, 100, and 1000.
-We run FLAML for approximately one hour, conducting around 30 trials to identify the optimal hyperparameter set: For GitHubAD dataset, learning rate = 0.01, num\_leaves = 30, and min\_data\_in\_leaf = 38.
-For PatchFinder datase, earning rate = 0.01, num\_leaves = 15, and min\_data\_in\_leaf = 10.
+The detailed hyperparameters are shown in Appendix~\ref{app:hyperparameters}.